MrSinho/shengine/README.md

 In case your system does not support Vulkan 1.2, use the command `cmake -DFGG_USE_VULKAN_1_1=ON` or `cmake -DFGG_USE_VULKAN_1_0=ON` depending on the api version you're going to use.

-## Possible export binary format:

- * define max entities and max components
- * create scene matrix EZ_ECS_MAX_ENTITIES * EZ_ECS_MAX_COMPONENTS
-    * write a binary section defining the component index and size
-    * write the actual data
-    * everything should be exported to the binary file (for example mesh vertices), exception for vulkan specific structures
-    * that's a reason why you have to specify the structure offset and size you want to write and discard what is not needed

 ### Binaries and output

 The built binaries are in `bin`.